BellowingMeadows/BellowingMeadows/README.md

 * I originally envisioned a more advanced animation for the gallery page so that the images would appear one after the other, however would likely have been a very time consuming endeavour and not condusive to most of my user stories.
 * I would eventually like to have the burger icon on the mobile menu change into an X close button.
 From research I've concluded this is be something I can implement once I'm more familiar with Javascript.
+* Once the band has music available to listen to on Spotify, this will replace SoundCloud on the music page as this is a more familiar streaming platform and will thus induce a better emotional response from the user.

+## Technologies used

+### Languages and frameworks

+* **HTML5:** Language used to structure each page and contains the main content.
+* **CSS3:** Language used to style elements from the HTML pages.
+* **Bootstrap:** CSS and JavaScript framework which allowed for the simple implementation of many template components, such as the navigation bar, the music releases card, and the grid system which greatly helped improve the responsiveness of each page.
+* **JavaScript:** Language used to add some interactivity with the navigation bar:
+  * Automatically applied through Bootstrap: nav bar changes into the convential burger icon at smaller screen sizes.
+  * Code snippet (please see acknowledgements): collapses the mobile nav bar once a user clicks or presses any navigation link while on the home page so that the Tour section is not obstructed by the active navigation bar.

+### Aditional Tools

+* [Amiresponsive:](http://ami.responsivedesign.is/) Used to produce the hero image in README.md.
+* [FontAwesome:](https://fontawesome.com/) Large database of icons which I used for my social links, call to action boxes, contact information and email updates form.
+* [Google Docs:](https://docs.google.com/) Used for note taking and was where most of my readme was initially written.
+* Google Developer Tools: Used for debuggin and testing of responsiveness across several screen sizes.
+* [Google Fonts:](https://fonts.google.com/): Provided my site with the 'Syne Mono' and 'JetBrains' fonts.
+* [The W3C Markup Validation Service:](https://validator.w3.org/) Confirmed that my HTML code is legal.
+* [W3c CSS Validation Service:](https://jigsaw.w3.org/css-validator/) Confirmed that my CSS is legal.
+* [WAVE:](https://wave.webaim.org/) Allowed me to evaluate and test the accessibility of the site.

+## Git Commit Messages